tlsfuzzer/python-ecdsa/README.md

 convert it into an integer in the correct range, and then finally pass it into `SigningKey.from_secret_exponent()`, like this:

-    from pyecdsa import NIST384p, SigningKey
+    from ecdsa import NIST384p, SigningKey
-    from pyecdsa.util import randrange_from_seed__trytryagain
+    from ecdsa.util import randrange_from_seed__trytryagain

     def make_key(seed):
       secexp = randrange_from_seed__trytryagain(seed, NIST384p.order)